 Hoi An – Walking tour of the Ancient townDay 9

-After breakfast, your private tour guide will pick you up for a walking tour of Hoi An Ancient town to visit the town’s hottest attractions.
+After breakfast, your private tour guide will pick you up for a walking tour of Hoi An Ancient Town to visit the town’s hottest attractions.
 You will go through Japanese Covered Bridge, Quan Cong Temple, Old Merchant House, China Assembly Halls and the local markets.
 You will also visit the home of a craftsman in the old street in Hoi An Town, where you will discover the daily life of Hoi An people and see how they make a lantern.
-Later, we will walk deep into a narrow alley in search for a special lunch in a secret garden-like restaurant.
+Later, we will walk deep into a narrow alley in search of a special lunch in a secret garden-like restaurant.

 After lunch, the rest of the day will be yours to explore at your leisure.

 Overnight in Hoi An

 The whole day will be free at your leisure.
 You can visit the town again, try out the great food at many lovely restaurants in town.
 You can also hire a bicycle to ride to An Bang beach (5km away).
 Perhaps you may join a local cooking class learning how to make some of Hoi An specialties.